 ASK HOUSEWIFE AND CHIEF WAGE EARNER/H.O.H.
-CODE H.WIFE AND C.W.E.
+CODE H'WIFE AND C.W.E.
 ONLY

 18. (a) How well off do you feel these days on your income?
-For example, compared with the rest of your family (I mean the relatives who don't live here) would you say you are PROMPT AND CODE ONE ONLY
+For example, compared with the rest of your family (I mean the relatives who don't live here) would you say you are better off? about the same? worse off?
+PROMPT AND CODE ONE ONLY